xpsi-group/xpsi/_sources/overview.rst.txt

 where :math:`\mathcal{M}` is the global (hierarchical) model.

+A fundamental assumption upon which X-PSI is based is that a model with sufficient complexity to describe data can be constructed from a restricted set of abstract objects that form a modelling language.
+Crucially, those objects must have software implementations that are sufficiently fast for parameter estimation to be tractable on a high-performance computing system, but are also simple for a modeller to piece together into a bespoke model.
-A fundamental assumption upon which X-PSI is based is that the statistical generative model of interest can be constructed from a restricted set of abstract mathematical objects.
-These objects often have properties which are discrete representations of continuous mathematical structures, and these continuous structures are imbued with physical and statistical meaning in order to attempt to describe observable reality in terms of deterministic and stochastic processes.
+These objects often have properties which are discrete representations of continuous mathematical structures, and these continuous structures are imbued with physical meaning in order to attempt to describe observable reality in terms of deterministic and stochastic processes.

-In X-PSI, we adopt general relativistic gravity to construct a spacetime manifold associated with a model compact star.
+In X-PSI, we adopt general relativistic gravity to construct a spacetime manifold associated with a model neutron star.
+The exterior spacetime of the star is stationary (and thus time-independent) during the acquisition of all data :math:`\mathcal{D}`.\ [#]_ Further, the exterior spacetime is assumed to be non-rotating for the purpose of constructing models that are expected to be more tractable given some resource allowance than models that account for rotation in the exterior metric.
+Spherical symmetry is arguably a logical baseline assumption to condition on at the outset of modelling some new data set.

 We first need to consider our X-ray photon data set :math:`\mathcal{D}`: in general let it be constituted by some union of data subsets :math:`\mathcal{D}=\cup_{i}\mathcal{D}_{i}`, such that :math:`\mathcal{D}_{i}\cap\mathcal{D}_{j}=\emptyset` for :math:`i\neq j`, and the subsets are statistically independent---i.e., the joint sampling distribution conditional on the model is separable.
-We describe the stochastic generation of this data via observations---with a model X-ray telescope---of a *single* general relativistic compact model star (the *source*), whose exterior spacetime parameters we are interested in constraining (primarily for the purpose of dense matter study).
-Further, we assume that the data subsets :math:`\mathcal{D}_{i}` are acquired during disjoint time intervals, and that the exterior spacetime of the *source* is stationary (and thus time-independent) over the time interval spanning acquisition of all subsets which constitute :math:`\mathcal{D}`.
-More accurately, the spacetime of an accreting model star in a binary is non-stationary (and thus dynamic), but the evolution is considered sufficiently small to neglect.
+We describe the stochastic generation of this data via observations---with a model X-ray telescope---of a single model star, whose exterior spacetime parameters we are interested in constraining (primarily for the purpose of dense matter study).
+Further, we assume that the data subsets :math:`\mathcal{D}_{i}` are realistically acquired during mutually disjoint time intervals.

-We have not yet given a concrete definition of a data subset :math:`\mathcal{D}_{i}`: let us define one data subset as having a parametrised model sampling distribution dependent on a single **pulse** generated by a rotating non-axisymmetric source radiation field, during which the source radiation field is everywhere invariant with respect to the proper time in some local comoving frame (which need not necessarily be the frame of the local photospheric plasma).
-Crucially, all data points (photon incidence events) constituting :math:`\mathcal{D}_{i}` need not be acquired within a single period of rotation of the source---indeed, in reality sources are of galactic origin but are sufficiently distant that the incident flux of photons is very small.
-The photon incidence events which comprise :math:`\mathcal{D}_{i}` can span an arbitrarily long time interval, but over that time interval the source radiation field is assumed to be stable, with any quasi-periodicity manifesting due to relative motion the source and a model telescope, and/or due to a small evolution in the coordinate rotation frequency of the source radiation field.
+Let us define a data subset :math:`\mathcal{D}_{i}` as having a parametrised model sampling distribution that is written in terms of a single *pulse* generated by a rotating non-axisymmetric surface radiation field.
+Further, let the radiation field be everywhere invariant with respect to the proper time in a local comoving frame (which need not necessarily be the frame of the local photospheric plasma).
+All photon events constituting :math:`\mathcal{D}_{i}` need not be acquired within a single period of rotation of the star---indeed, in reality the stars of interest are of galactic origin but are sufficiently distant that the incident flux of photons is very small.

+The photon events which comprise :math:`\mathcal{D}_{i}` can span an arbitrarily long time interval, but over that time interval the surface radiation field is assumed to be stable, with any quasi-periodicity in the signal incident on a telescope manifesting due to relative motion the star and the telescope, and/or due to a small evolution in the coordinate rotation frequency a mode of asymmetry in the surface radiation field.
-Each subset :math:`\mathcal{D}_{i}` is acquired with some model instrument with a response matrix (a photon energy redistribution matrix combined with an energy-dependent effective area vector) which is used in forward-modelling to transform a radiation field incident on the detector into a form which enters directly in the sampling distribution of :math:`\mathcal{D}_{i}`.
+Each subset :math:`\mathcal{D}_{i}` is acquired with some model instrument with a response matrix (a photon energy redistribution matrix combined with an energy-dependent effective area vector) which is used to transform a radiation field incident on the telescope into a form which enters directly in the sampling distribution of :math:`\mathcal{D}_{i}`.

 Posteriors